 Leading incident response service providers

-The following is a list of 10 of the leading incident response service providers, as opposed to software providers.
-Most provide an array of managed security and related services, including consulting.
+The following is a list of 10 leading incident response service providers, as opposed to software providers.
+Most feature an array of managed security and related services, including consulting.
 Some software providers listed above also offer hosted incident response services.

 1. AT&T Managed Threat Detection and Response

 Still the dominant telecommunications provider in the U.S., AT&T is uniquely positioned in the incident response services market with its inline internet and WAN monitoring services.
 Using its globally distributed security operations centers (SOCs), AT&T offers 24/7 managed threat detection and response through its USM platform.
 Services include EDR, cloud security, firewall and secure remote access.
 Customers can also access AT&T Alien Labs Open Threat Exchange, which provides insight into actions a global community of cybersecurity experts are taking regarding threat identification, actionable insights and reporting.

 Founded in 1999, BAE Systems is one of the original cyber incident response vendors in the world.
 The U.K.-based company offers preemptive threat prevention services, including custom threat intelligence tools, penetration testing and attack preparation tools.
 If an attack or breach occurs, BAE Systems uses one of three support centers in the U.K., U.S. or Australia to base incident response.
 If needed, BAE Systems deploys its experts to the customer's location.
 The company can also assist with evidence acquisition, reverse-engineering, technical and executive response, and PR management.